Elected Official? Create newsletters in minutes, not hours.

 🕯️ A Personal Note

 🔹 A conversation worth carrying forward.
-This past week, during Yom HaShoah, I had the chance to sit with my father and hear him describe, in his own words, what it was like to live through Kristallnacht and the Holocaust as a boy in Germany.
+This past week, during Yom HaShoah, my father had the chance to describe, in his own words, what it was like to live through Kristallnacht and the Holocaust as a boy in Germany.
 He talked about watching his own father be taken away, the destruction of their home, and the quiet courage of the people who helped his family survive.
 That is a hard story to hear from someone you love.
 It is also a story that has to keep being told.

 👉 Watch my father share his story